Mir Babbar Ali Anees (1802 -1874)

-This month Atif Hanif celebrates the memory of Lucknow’s ‘Shayar-e Azam’
+This month TLO celebrates the memory of Lucknow’s ‘Shayar-e Azam’

 Jis Shama Ki Ho Roshni Allah Ko Manzoor,